The Power of Purpose: Helping Students Embrace Challenges with Confidence

 You can read more about Wayfinder studies, evaluations, and effectiveness here.

-Wayfinder Origin Story: Our CEO on Purpose
+Wayfinder Origin Story:

 Wayfinder was born at the Stanford Institute of Design after asking one key design question: how can we reimagine adolescent education to develop a student’s sense of meaning, purpose, and belonging?